 In addition, colleges and university schools of agriculture and horticulture that also offer advisory services sometimes employ postgraduate students as assistants on client-based projects.

-Try to obtain a work experience placement or vacation work within the industry.
-Do not underestimate the value of short-term contracts as these may provide a way of gaining a good range of relevant experience.
+Try to find a work experience placement, or some vacation work, within the industry.
+Don't underestimate the value of short-term contracts as these may provide a way of gaining a good range of relevant experience.

 Typical employers include:

 - commercial companies supplying products, equipment and services to the industry